ffund/real-time-embedded-systems-lab/3-adc-temp/README.md

 in the [Reference Manual](http://witestlab.poly.edu/~ffund/el6483/files/DM00031020.pdf), Section 13.10,
 as  `((V_sense – V_25) / Avg_Slope) + 25`.
 Refer to the
 [datasheet](http://witestlab.poly.edu/~ffund/el6483/files/DM00037051.pdf), Section 5.3.21, for
-the vaues of V_25 and Avg_Slope.
+the values of V_25 and Avg_Slope.
 Assign the value back to the `temperature` variable.

 ### Run your code